Welcome

 Philip White's event,

 A Separate Reality, at the Humanities Center last Friday was a success.
-Thanks
+Thanks to

-person and a non-stop giver of much appreciated support.
+and a non-stop giver of much appreciated support.

-On a different note: the Tea Cult of Japan, comprised of Kevin Hamilton, Lee Barbour, and myself,
+On a different note: the Tea Cult of Japan, comprised of Kevin Hamilton, Lee Barbour, and myself, has

-(you know who you are), we will play again.
-But in the meantime, please come out and support us
+you are), we will play again.
+But in the meantime, please come out and support us for our last show at the

-for our last show at the spot in which the band was born.
+spot in which the band was born.

 -September 20, 2005

 The New Music Collective concerts of the past week went very well.
-Thanks to all who came out on
+Thanks to all who came out on the

-the 15th.
+15th.
 It was small crowd, but an attentive crowd, and that's what we like.

-Also of note: Kevin Hamilton's name suggestion for the band on Wednesdays at Meritage has stuck;
+Also of note: Kevin Hamilton's name suggestion for the band on Wednesdays at Meritage has stuck; we

-bringing electronics now!!
+electronics now!!

 also: There is now a video page!!
 You should go there